derlerd/crypto-tools/README.md

 ## TODO

-This is currently work in progress and this list collects open TODOs and other things which came to mind during implementation.
+The list below collects open TODOs and other future plans:

-- Abstract out groups so that implementation is generic over which groups are used.
+- Abstract out groups so that implementation is generic over which groups are used
 - Serialization and deserialization logic
 - In-depth review